sagemath/trac_to_gh/Issue 4749.md

 # Issue 4749: improve coercion of points between elliptic curves and reduction of points mod p

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4749

 Original creator: was